arcaderepairman/simple-sinatra/README.md

     (in this case http://ec2-54-252-173-67.ap-southeast-2.compute.amazonaws.com ) If all is okay you can upload the code to the S3 bucket for production deployments.

+    NOTE:
-    NOTE: I copy the code to the host rather than using the Ansible locally to push the code, because I was experiencing some intermit internet issues causing very slow ansible runs.
+      - I copy the code to the host rather than using the Ansible locally to push the code, because I was experiencing some intermit internet issues causing very slow ansible runs.
       If your having trouble connection check the value of SSHLocation in the make file.
+      - If you execute the deploy_test_config too quickly after the server has deploy, the bootstrapping may not be complete and things like ansible maybe missing.. you may see an error like this :

+              sudo: ansible-playbook: command not found

+      If you do, just try again in a few seconds.
+(I have put a sleep in to work around this for now)

     -----------------------------------------------------------

   Okay let's upload the code to S3 for the production stack :